facb69/mail-sender-python/README.md

 # python-mail
 My first Python script.
-It sends e-mail messages with HTML/CSS and is highly customized.
+It sends e-mail messages with HTML/CSS and is highly customizable.

 WHAT YOU NEED